 Perhaps you need extra take-home pay in your paycheck each month or maybe you have a little surplus income and want to increase your retirement savings.
 You can accomplish either or both of these objectives by tinkering with your employer-sponsored 401(k) contribution amounts and your IRS Form W-4 withholding allowances.
-You can change the number of withholding allowances on your W-4 form as often as you'd like, which directly affects how much your employer withholds from your pay to cover your tax bill.
+You can change the number of withholding allowances, such as if you want to increase withholding levels, on your W-4 form as often as you'd like, which directly affects how much your employer withholds from your pay to cover your tax bill.
 If you start or increase 401(k) contributions, that reduces your paycheck, with the benefit of cutting your taxes.

 You've probably seen Form W-4 before; you fill it out any time you start a new job as an employee and receive a paycheck from a company.
 On the form, you declare how many allowances to have withheld from your pay to cover your income tax bill.
 The more allowances you claim, the less money is withheld.
 Employees typically claim more allowances if they have many dependents and need to take home more income each month.
 Claiming the least number of allowances, such as one or zero, withholds the maximum amount of money from your paycheck, guaranteeing that you'll get a refund at tax time.
 You can work with your tax professional to calculate the right number of withholding allowances to claim in order to break even at tax time.
 In other words, you won't owe the IRS, but you won't get a refund either.

-A 401(k) account, provided and administered by your employer, helps workers put away money for retirement without having it taxed upfront, so the more money contributed to a 401(k) plan, the lower the remaining pay on which you have to pay taxes.
+A 401(k) account, while not claiming 401k tax exempt status, helps workers put away money for retirement without having it taxed upfront, so the more money contributed to a 401(k) plan, the lower the remaining pay on which you have to pay taxes.
 Not only do you pay lower income taxes because you'll have a smaller adjusted gross income to report on your tax return, but you'll pay less in payroll taxes from each paycheck.
 This includes Medicare, Social Security and federal, state and city tax withholdings.
 Each of these are assessed as a certain percentage of your pay, so when earnings go down, these amounts go down as well.
 While you might reduce your pay by $150 each month for 401(k) contributions, you'll also lower your other taxes a bit.
 Since these two actions offset each other, you'll see your overall net pay decrease by less than your $150 contribution.